Sharath15eUR/Sriram/networking training/module 6/Q-5/readme.md

 ```
-Question-7:
+Question-5:
 ----------

-In Cisco Packet Tracer, create a small network with multiple devices (e.g., 2 PCs and a router).
+In Cisco Packet Tracer, configure NAT on a router to allow internal devices (192.168.1.x) to access the internet.
-Use private IP addresses (e.g., 192.168.1.x) on the PCs and configure the router to perform
+Test connectivity by pinging an external public IP.
-NAT to allow the PCs to access the internet.
+Analyze the source IP before and after NAT translation.

 software used: cisco packet tracer
 -------------